acejr1337/TerryDavisCoin/README.md

 ================================================================================================================================
-**Absolutely no disrespect towards Terry in anyway, this was done as a community driven project but also as a study project** **this was purely made with no ill intent - I genuinely like Terry Davis and support what he had founded** **Spread your love for Terry Davis and his family and spread good wishes to him & his family**
+**Absolutely no disrespect towards Terry in anyway, this was done as a community driven project but also as a study project** **this was purely made with no ill intent - I genuinely like Terry Davis and support what he had founded** **spread your love and good wishes for 'king terry' and his family**
 ================================================================================================================================
 All TempleOS supporters will find this coin interesting.